-- Classification of financial instruments: the classification and measurement of financial assets at amortised cost, fair value through profit and loss, and fair value through other comprehensive income within the meaning of IFRS 9, as well as treatment of equity positions, hedge accounting & derecognition - Application of fair value hierarchy: the classification of valuation inputs and corresponding exposures into the levels of the IFRS 13 fair value hierarchy, where level 3 exposures are those for which valuation is based on unobservable model input parameters - Provisioning processes and policies: governance arrangements and processes related to provisioning, policies and processes regarding the calculation of provisions, policies related to the treatment of collateral and the approach to write-offs - 4.
-Impairment staging criteria: policies and practices concerning the classification of exposures according to the three stages of the IFRS 9 impairment model - 5.
-NPE definitions: the definition of "non-performing" relative to the European Banking Authority (EBA) definition, including the treatment of forborne assets - Forbearance and restructuring: the restructuring policy, definition, identification and tracking of forborne assets, including the implications for provisioning - Collateral valuation and disposal processes: the processes relating to collateral valuation across collateral types and conservativeness of written policies - 8.
-Credit valuation adjustment calculation: the existence and coverage of the bank's calculation of a CVA for derivatives - Groups of connected clients and country of the ultimate borrower: the processes in place to identify connected clients and determine the ultimate borrower's country of risk - 10.
-Deconsolidation processes: the processes in place to decide when assets should be deconsolidated from the balance sheet - 11.
-Reserves for legal costs: the approach the bank takes to defining reserves for litigation, etc.
+- 4. NPE definitions: the definition of "non-performing" relative to Article 47a of the Capital Requirements Regulation (CRR) definition, including the treatment of forborne assets - 5.
+Forbearance and restructuring: the restructuring policy, definition, identification and tracking of forborne assets as defined in the Article 47b CRR, including the implications for provisioning - Collateral valuation and disposal processes: the processes relating to collateral valuation across collateral types and conservativeness of written policies - 7.
+Groups of connected clients and country of the ultimate borrower: the processes in place to identify connected clients and determine the ultimate borrower's country of risk - Deconsolidation processes: the processes in place to decide when assets should be deconsolidated from the balance sheet

-The PP&A review is coordinated and conducted by bank teams; however, the review also incorporates a preliminary self-assessment element to allow the bank team to understand how the bank sees its own issues.
-In some (clearly indicated) cases, bank teams must not amend bank responses.
+The PP&A review is coordinated and conducted by the bank teams; however, the review also incorporates a preliminary self-assessment element to allow the bank team to understand how the bank sees its own issues.
+In some (clearly indicated) cases, the bank teams must not amend bank responses.

-The assessment of thematic area 4 above (impairment staging criteria) includes an additional work step aside from the questionnaire-based review, concerning the application of staging backstops in the AQR, which the bank can opt to conduct (see Section 1.1.8 for details).
+The assessment of thematic area 3 above (impairment staging criteria) includes an additional work step aside from the questionnaire-based review, concerning the application of staging backstops in the AQR, which the bank can opt to conduct (see Section 1.4.3 for details).

-As a means for aggregate assessment of thematic areas, at the end of each section of the general PP&A review both the bank and bank team score the relevant practices of the bank (e.g. application of the IFRS 13 fair value hierarchy), making use of the following five-point scale:
+As a means to aggregate the assessment of thematic areas, at the end of each section of the PP&A review both the bank and the bank team score the relevant practices of the bank, making use of the following five-point scale: